 Burials can be considered of very low potential to be located within the Development Area given the location of the Development Area within the Duri landscape, and in the high levels of ground disturbance.
-That being said, any lands within the Goonoo Goonoo landscape system have increase archaeological potential to contain burials.
-Natural erosion patterns within this landscape may have resulted in the displacement and destruction of these features.
+That being said, the areas immediately surrounding Burkes Gully have increased archaeological potential to contain burials, though the overall risk is very low.
+Additionally, natural erosion patterns within this landscape may have resulted in the displacement and destruction of these features.